jxtngx/lm-eval-lab/README.md

 # SLM Eval Lab

-A high level library to evaluate small language models (SLMs) with task based approaches, retrieval techniques, LMs as a judge, and human feedback.

-This library aids in the selection of SLMs based on user defined criteria and perception.
+A high level project to evaluate small language models (SLMs) with task based approaches, retrieval techniques, LMs as a judge, and human feedback.
+Using this repo should aid in the selection of SLMs based on user defined quantitative criteria and qualitative perception.

+Focus will be given to LM variants belonging to the Llama, Minitron, and Nemotron (distillations) model families.
+See this Hugging Face [collection](https://huggingface.co/collections/jxtngx/slm-quants-66fd22225a60c216a7e30989) for quantized models.

+> [!NOTE]
+> small language models are models with 8B parameters or fewer

 ## To do

 - [ ] consolidate setup.py and setup.cfg to pyproject.toml
 - [ ] choose lm-eval tasks
-- [ ] determine models (likely Nemotron distilled, Minitron, Phi 3 mini, Llama 3.1 and 3.2)
-- [ ] locate persona dataset (e.g. [argilla/FinePersonas-v0.1](https://huggingface.co/datasets/argilla/FinePersonas-v0.1)) and determine suitability
+- [ ] locate persona dataset (e.g. [argilla/FinePersonas-v0.1](https://huggingface.co/datasets/argilla/FinePersonas-v0.1)) and determine suitability for use
 - [ ] check installation and usage in Colab
 - [ ] check clone and usage in GPU enabled instance
 - [ ] craft prompts for LM as a judge